 Accounts available include traditional, Roth and SEP IRAs, as well as taxable accounts.

-SoFi Money is SoFi’s high interest checking account.
-That is, it’s a checking account that pays interest comparable to a savings account.
-It currently pays 2.00% APY on all balances, and has no fees.
+SoFi Money is SoFi’s cash management account.
+That is, it’s an account that pays interest comparable to a savings account.
+It currently pays 1.60% APY on all balances, and has no fees.
 You can access your cash at any ATM in the world that accepts Visa.
 SoFi will reimburse any fees charged by the ATM owner.

 In one of the more unique features, SoFi Money does provide paper checks at no cost.
 This is increasingly unusual among high interest paying online banks.
 The account also comes with automated bill pay.
 You can even set up direct deposits into your account.
 There is no minimum balance requirement.